The Message About Power in Louise Arbour’s Appointment

 That Milosevic was arrested two years later and ended up in the defendant’s dock at The Hague was a turning point in international justice; a high point, as it turned out.

-That KLA leader and former Prime Minister and President of Kosovo Hashim Thaçi is now at The Hague awaiting the verdict in his own war crimes trial for the KLA’s actions against Serb forces during the war is an ironic, long-unimaginable postscript to the Milosevic indictment.
+That KLA leader and former Prime Minister and President of Kosovo Hashim Thaçi is now at The Hague awaiting the verdict in his own war crimes trial for “superior responsibility” in the deaths of 102 civilians during the KLA’s battle to repel Milosevic’s forces is a once unimaginable postscript to that high point.

 The propaganda and misinformation that fed the fear-driven social and political license for Milosevic to industrialize evil as a power consolidation tool is significantly easier to manufacture, scale up and spread today than it was then.